eliasu/stegreif_25/content/collections/programme/en/improphonie.md

     content:
       -
         type: text
-        text: "Unlike most of Stegreif's programmes, the #improphonie is not centered around the" -
+        text: "Unlike most of Stegreif's programmes, the improphonie is not centered around the" -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: ' recomposition of an existing symphonic work'